Who said that cake pop makers can only be used for cake? You can make just about anything, including a fresh batch of mini falafel bites.

 - Process all ingredients in a food processor (except for the flour).
 You will need to scrape down the sides a couple times.
 It should be coarse, you don't want to form a paste.

 - Remove the mixture to a medium bowl.
 Add flour, 1 tablespoon at a time and combine until you can form balls with the dough.
-They should be dry enough that they don't stick to your hands.
+It should be dry enough that it doesn't stick to your hands.
 If needed, season again, to taste.

 - Let the mixture sit for at least 30 minutes in the fridge to firm up some more.